 of aggregating IoT data in a consensus way using Bayesian analysis and Markov Chain techniques.
 The aim is to enhance the quality of data traveling within IoT framework.

-Al-Doghman, F, Chaczko, Z & Jiang, J 2017, 'A review of aggregation algorithms for the internet of things', Proceedings - 25th International Conference on Systems Engineering, ICSEng 2017, International Conference on Systems Engineering, IEEE, Piscataway, USA, pp. 480-487.View/Download from: UTS OPUS or Publisher's site
+Al-Doghman, F, Chaczko, Z & Jiang, J 2017, 'A review of aggregation algorithms for the internet of things', Proceedings - 25th International Conference on Systems Engineering, ICSEng 2017, International Conference on Systems Engineering, IEEE, Piscataway, USA, pp. 480-487.View/Download from: Publisher's site

 © 2017 IEEE.
 The Internet of Things (IoT) epitomizes the upcoming eminent transition in the world's economy and human lifestyle where people and various objects are correlated within networks.
 Data Aggregation is a technique which can be used to mitigate Big Data challenges within IoT.
 This paper provides an overview of various approaches for aggregation of data in IoT infrastructure.
 A new class of reliable Data Aggregation algorithm is discussed as well.
 This new class of algorithm uses a consensus based aggregation with fault tolerance methodology in Fog Computing.
 The new approach allows promoting adaptive behavior and more efficient delivery of the aggregation outcomes to the ascendant node(s).
 The proposed method is fault tolerant and deals with nodes reliability issues.

-Jiang, J, Chaczko, Z, Al-Doghman, F & Narantaka, W 2017, 'New LQR protocols with intrusion detection schemes for IOT security', Proceedings - 25th International Conference on Systems Engineering, ICSEng 2017, International Conference on Systems Engineering, IEEE, Las Vegas, NV, USA, pp. 466-474.View/Download from: UTS OPUS or Publisher's site
+Jiang, J, Chaczko, Z, Al-Doghman, F & Narantaka, W 2017, 'New LQR protocols with intrusion detection schemes for IOT security', Proceedings - 25th International Conference on Systems Engineering, ICSEng 2017, International Conference on Systems Engineering, IEEE, Las Vegas, NV, USA, pp. 466-474.View/Download from: Publisher's site

 © 2017 IEEE.
 Link quality protocols employ link quality estimators to collect statistics on the wireless link either independently or cooperatively among the sensor nodes.
 Furthermore, link quality routing protocols for wireless sensor networks may modify an estimator to meet their needs.
 Link quality estimators are vulnerable against malicious attacks that can exploit them.
 A malicious node may share false information with its neighboring sensor nodes to affect the computations of their estimation.
 Consequently, malicious node may behave maliciously such that its neighbors gather incorrect statistics about their wireless links.
 This paper aims to detect malicious nodes that manipulate the link quality estimator of the routing protocol.
 In order to accomplish this task, MINTROUTE and CTP routing protocols are selected and updated with intrusion detection schemes (IDSs) for further investigations with other factors.
 It is proved that these two routing protocols under scrutiny possess inherent susceptibilities, that are capable of interrupting the link quality calculations.
 Malicious nodes that abuse such vulnerabilities can be registered through operational detection mechanisms.
 The overall performance of the new LQR protocol with IDSs features is experimented, validated and represented via the detection rates and false alarm rates.

-Al-Doghman, F, Chaczko, Z, Ajayan, A & Klempous, R 2016, 'A Review on Fog Computing Technology', Proceedings of the 2016 IEEE International Conference on Systems, Man, and Cybernetics (SMC 2016), IEEE International Conference on Systems, Man and Cybernetics, IEEE, Budapest, Hungary, pp. 1525-1530.View/Download from: UTS OPUS or Publisher's site
+Al-Doghman, F, Chaczko, Z, Ajayan, A & Klempous, R 2016, 'A Review on Fog Computing Technology', Proceedings of the 2016 IEEE International Conference on Systems, Man, and Cybernetics (SMC 2016), IEEE International Conference on Systems, Man and Cybernetics, IEEE, Budapest, Hungary, pp. 1525-1530.View/Download from: Publisher's site

 Out of the many computing and software oriented models that are being adopted by Computer Networking, Fog Computing has captured quite a wide audience in Research and Industry.
 There is a lot of confusion on its precise definition, position, role and application.
 The Internet of Things (IOT), todays' digitized intelligent connectivity domain, demands real time response in many applications and services.
 This renders Fog Computing a suitable platform for achieving goals of autonomy and efficiency.
 This paper is a justification of the concepts, interest, approaches, and practices of Fog Computing.
 It describes the need for adopting this new model and investigate its prime features by elucidating the scenarios for implementing it, thereby outlining its significance in the IoT world.